 A non-state actor isn’t absolutely such.
 It’s likely to be an entity that is liable to a nation because it is a national of it or because it is present in it.
-The exception is for a non-state actor who is and was stateless and is absent from all nations, and that is rare and, if attempted for long, difficult.
+The non-state actor may be communicating with or acting on behalf of a third nation or nations.
+The part of the label that says “non-” is generally an exaggeration.
+A non-state actor who is and was stateless and is absent from all nations is rare and, if attempting for long, being it is difficult.

-A possible example could be the Roman Catholic Church with its Crusades, for which it had at least the consent of several nations whose nationals of the Roman Catholic faith traveled internationally in attempted fulfillment of the goals of the Crusades against another nation.
-If the norms were in relevant part the same as they are now, nations of which the Church and its followers were nationals were liable to all nations the sovereignty of which were breached by the Crusades.
-If the Church declared the Crusades to be the duty of all members of its Church and if the Church was located in any other nations, those nations, too, were similarly liable, although self-defensive war against them would have to be appropriately scaled.
+A possible example in history could be the Roman Catholic Church with its Crusades, for which it had at least the consent of several nations whose nationals of the Roman Catholic faith traveled internationally in attempted fulfillment of the goals of the Crusades against another nation.
+If the norms were in relevant part the same as they are now, nations of which the Church and its followers were nationals were liable to each nation the sovereignty of which was breached by the Crusades.
+If the Church declared the Crusades to be the duty of all members of its Church and if the Church was located in any other nations, those nations, too, especially where the Church had its world headquarters, were similarly liable, although self-defensive war against them would have to be appropriately scaled.